|What is a retinal detachment? Causes Symptoms Diagnosis Treatment|

-Hypertension (high blood pressure) is one of the most common causes of retinal detachment in cats.
+- Hypertension (high blood pressure): One of the most common causes of retinal detachment in cats.
 High blood pressure causes fluid to leak from the blood vessels behind the retina which over time causes it to separate from the underlying layer it is attached to (serous retinal detachment).
 Hypertension may be primary or secondary (see below).
 Common causes of hypertension include hyperthyroidism (benign tumour of the thyroid gland) and kidney disease.

-Hyperviscosity syndrome (HVS) in which causes the blood to become thicker than normal due to increased proteins (hyperproteinemia), most often associated with multiple myeloma.
+- Hyperviscosity syndrome (HVS): This condition causes the blood to become thicker than normal due to increased proteins (hyperproteinemia), most often associated with multiple myeloma.
 This can lead to ruptures in the small blood vessels behind the retina.

-Glaucoma (increase in intraocular pressure within the eye), due to stretching of the retina as the eyeball increases in size.
+- Glaucoma (increase in intraocular pressure within the eye): Caused by stretching of the retina as the eyeball increases in size.

 Retinal detachment isn’t painful to your cat, and it is quite easy for the condition to go unnoticed.
 It may occur in one (unilateral) or both eyes (bilateral).
 When both eyes are affected, it is generally due to an underlying systemic disease.